top of page

 Welcome!

-I earned my undergraduate degree from Barnard College and completed a Master’s in Clinical Social Work at New York University.
-I later undertook a four-year postgraduate program in Contemporary Psychoanalysis at The National Institute for Psychoanalysis — an intensive training that profoundly shaped my understanding of the psyche and the complexity of human experience.
-This formation continues to inform my commitment to depth, dialogue, and the belief that meaningful change emerges through careful attention to both inner life and relational experience.
+I earned my undergraduate degree from Barnard College (Columbia University) and then graduated with a Master’s in Clinical Social Work from New York University.
+While being immersed in the field, I completed a four-year postgraduate program in Contemporary Psychoanalysis at The National Institute for Psychoanalysis - a training which emphasized my commitment to depth, dialogue, and the conviction that meaningful change emerges through sustained attention to both inner life and relational experience.

-In addition to my clinical practice, I provide supervision privately and at The National Institute for the Psychotherapies, supporting therapists in deepening their clinical thinking and relational work.
+This integration naturally extended into supervision.
+Alongside my clinical practice, I provide supervision privately and at The National Institute for the Psychotherapies, supporting therapists in developing their clinical voice, deepening their relational thinking, and working with greater nuance and confidence.

 Although a native New Yorker, I have lived and traveled extensively.
-These experiences inform my work across cultures and communities in both New York and Mallorca.
+These experiences continue to inform my sensitivity to cultural context and identity, shaping my work across communities in both New York and Mallorca.

 Individual Therapy: